kottagituser/random-address-generator/README.md

 	    "countryCode": "MEX",
 	    "addressTxt": "Mesones 7423, Col. Xalapa, Zacatecas Chiapas CP: 78759 México" }

+	(addressTxt json field in the response give a one line address in the country specific format)
 	```

 ## Test Data Generation (see RandomGeneratorService.java)